jaimergp/msc-bioinformatics-thesis/README.md

 *By Jaime Rodríguez-Guerra*

 ## 1. Introduction
-- Enzymes and metalloenzymes
+- Molecular design and docking: finding the missing middle ground
 - Current docking approaches have their limitations
     - Metal calculations are only available if the are located in the protein; ie, they can't be part of the ligand.
 This is an intrinsic limitation of the usual energetic approach, which is based on force fields optimized for proteins and small organic compounds
     - Covalent docking is a rare feature, generally lowly parametrized
 - Current molecular design strategies and software
-- Docking and molecular design: finding the missing middle ground

 ## 2. The GAUDI suite
 - The concept behind GAUDI